sanity-io/next-sanity/README.md

 Live Preview gives you real-time preview across your whole app for your Sanity project members.
 The Live Preview can be set up to give the preview experience across the whole app.
 Live Preview works on the data layer and doesn't require specialized components or data attributes.
 However, it needs a thin component wrapper to load server-side components into client-side, in order to rehydrate on changes.

-Router specific setup guides for Live Preview:
+Router-specific setup guides for Live Preview:

 - [`app-router`][preivew-app-router]
 - [`pages-router`][preview-pages-router]

-Since `next-sanity/preview` is simply re-exporting `LiveQueryProvider` and `useLiveQuery` from [`@sanity/preview-kit` you'll find advanced usage and comprehensive docs in its README][preview-kit-documentation].
+Since `next-sanity/preview` is simply re-exporting `LiveQueryProvider` and `useLiveQuery` from [`@sanity/preview-kit`, you'll find advanced usage and comprehensive docs in its README][preview-kit-documentation].
 The [same is true][preview-kit-livequery] for `next-sanity/preview/live-query`.

 ### Using `draftMode()` to de/activate previews